Ryahovo

 Ryahovo (Ряхово) is a village in northern Bulgaria, and as Ancient Ap(p)iaria a former bishopric, remaining a Latin Catholic titular see.

 It is located in the municipality of Slivo Pole in Ruse Province.

 As of February 2011, it had a population of 1,637 inhabitants.

 History

-The village was created as Appiaria (Greek: Ἀππιάρια) under Roman Emperor Vespasian as a fortress-castle on the banks of the Danube, which was probably destroyed by seventh century Bulgarian invaders.
+An ancient Roman fort known as Appiaria (Greek: Ἀππιάρια) was built on the site under Roman Emperor Vespasian forming part of the limes Moesiae defences on the banks of the Danube.
+Its garrison was at some time Ala I Atectorigiana.

+It was probably destroyed by seventh century Bulgarian invaders.

 In late 1916, it came under Romanian occupation, from the early morning of October 1st to the late night of October 3rd, during the Flămânda Offensive.

 Apiaria Bight on Brabant Island in the Palmer Archipelago, Antarctica, was named after the village.

 Ecclesiastical History

 Appiaria was important enough in the Roman province of Moesia Inferior (=Secunda) to become a suffragan diocese of the capital's Metropolitan Archdiocese of Marcianopolis, in the sway of the Patriarchate of Constantinople.